 The City of Tacuarembó is the capital of the Department bearing the same name.
 It lies at the 388th kilometer marker on National Route 5, known as Brigadier General Fructuoso Rivera and it is joined to the Uruguayan littoral area through Route 26.

-This district is the pole of financial, cultural and social activities in the core of the country.
+This district is the pole of financial, cultural and social activities in the core of Uruguay.
 Livestock production, especially cattle, stands out in this area.

 Its name – Tacuarembó – derives from a Guaraní word which means "Tacuara sprouts" an allusion to a vegetable similar to bamboo which grows by the river.